osherjacobs/LabWork_Findings/SPECTEROPSCGCOMPROMISE.md

 CG isolates credential material in VTL1 (LsaIso.exe).
 Direct LSASS access from VTL0 is blocked — `NtOpenProcess` returns `0xC0000022` (ACCESS_DENIED) against LSASS when PPL/CG is active.

-However, the Remote Credential Guard protocol is designed to proxy authentication operations from an RDP server back to the client.
-The RDP server calls `MsV1_0Lm20GetChallengeResponse` for a given logon session LUID.
-For RCG-backed sessions, Windows transparently routes this call back to the client where CG handles it and returns the response.
+Remote Credential Guard is an independent RDP protocol for safe credential delegation — it proxies authentication operations from the RDP server back to the client.
+The two are complementary, not dependent: RCG can operate without CG, and CG does not depend on RCG.
+Where CG is present on the client, it handles those brokered authentication operations inside VTL1.
+The RDP server calls `MsV1_0Lm20GetChallengeResponse` for a given logon session LUID; for RCG-backed sessions, Windows transparently routes this call back to the client.

 DumpGuard impersonates tokens for each LUID on the server and drives this authentication flow with a static challenge (`1122334455667788`).
 The response is captured.
 CG on WIN-CLIENT processed the request exactly as designed — and that was the problem.